rebelsky/sams-assorted-musings-reflections/_sketchbook2019.md

 violation to post sign-up sheets for office hours outside of our offices.
 IANAL/IANAFO [I am not a lawyer and I am not a FERPA officer ], so you should take everything I say [write] with a grain [or granary] of salt.

-1. Volunteering for NESFA.
-Im not sure why my muse had me write this.
-Probably only of interest to me.
-But maybe the kids would want to know.
-Reminded by car parked in front of historical museum driveway.
-My brain said “remember when you accidentally parked in front of a driveway and your car was towed?”
-And I remembered.
-It was one of those months when I was volunteering to help with the NESFA (new england science fiction association) ‘zine [or whatever they called it].
-What does that mean?
-Well, back in the misty depths of time (that is, late 1970's/early 1980's), SF (never SciFi) fans kept in touch with each other, in part, by writing regular newletters.
-Each newsletter might have reviews of books and other media, short stories, or whatever the author thought was of interest.
-If you mimeographed a bunch of your newsletter and sent the stack to NESFA, a group of people, myself included, would collate all the individual newsletters into a larger stack and then send them out.
-Or at least that's what I remember.
-Helping out with the newsletter was fun; I met interesting people and built community.
-It meant that I knew people when I attended Boskone (whatever happend to my lifetime membership).
-And the informal friendships continued.
-I still recall spending a train ride from Boston to Chicago for the 1982 WorldCon in which we spent the whole ride talking and playing games.
-(I stayed after WorldCon to attend college.)
-I'm pretty sure that I kept all of those old newsletters until mom moved out of her house.
-I wish I had moved them to Grinnell, if only to give them to the UIowa archive of SF memorabilia.
-Oh well.

-1. Honors in CS.
-I'm not sure why, but I've recently been thinking about the requirements for honors in CS.
-In order to be awarded honors in a department at Grinnell, you need at least a 3.4 overall gpa, at least a 3.5 gpa in the major [I don't know whether they count required courses from outside the department in that computation], and to meet the individual department's requirements.
-Early in my career at Grinnell, we had a fairly clear set of requirements: You had to take both 211 and 213, you had to take an extra upper-level CS or math class, you had to do extra-curricular work on campus judged as excellent by the members of the department, and you had to do external work judged as excellent, such as high performance on the GREs or publishing a paper.
-We often awarded honors to students who had met only three of the four requirements, provided they had done particularly well at one of the last two requirements.
-A few years ago, we changed the requirements to be more like those of other departments.
-They now read [fill in details].
-I was originally in favor of the change, but I must admit that it's getting harder and harder to decide whether or not students deserve honors, particularly as we deal with larger and larger numbers of students in the department and, therefore, larger numbers of candidates for honors.
-In any case, as I think about our core requirements ("significant engagement in the department and excellence in computing-related work"), I begin to wonder why a high gpa is required for honors.
-Isn't it honorable if you do excel in those two things, even if your gpa is lower?
-And don't students sometimes achieve higher gpas by taking fewer risks?
-I recall one peer in high school who refused to take AP Calculus because they knew they'd get an A in the non-AP math course and worried they might get a B in the other course.
-I'd rather a student who takes courses that they might get lower grades in because they want to challenge themselves.
-Why do we focus so much on gpa?

 1. "My dad is the third-largest major at Grinnell" / majoring in a faculty member, but that's a whole separate issue.
 (Now John